 For the second half of the twentieth century, as both authority and human sciences failed to dislodge autonomy, mass cultures have celebrated private experience and the personal independence that directs it, producing a third shift.
 Capitalist societies have found it expedient to emphasize human freedom while downplaying the responsibilities that must accompany its exercise to encourage materialist excess, and they have been abetted in this commercial enterprise by a mass media that views itself as product and persons as consumers.
 These factors have twisted the strands of popular culture into an imaginary tapestry in which autonomous individuals are both infinitely free to create their own reality by the power of their unique composite of private assertions and yet infinitely determined by social or psychic or physical forces beyond their control.
 Experience within the perceptual wall is the setting of the private virtual circle (see “What Is the Virtual Circle?”).
 Nothing about the virtual circle is either neat or consistent, even though consistency is theoretically its only principle of verification.
 Its manifold contradictions are reflected in the incoherence of contemporary life (see “The Death of Character”).

 What the virtual circle seeks to deny in its privatization of experience is the common quality of our functionality as free and mutually responsible agents.
 To assert that we share a defining and species-specific functionality is to suggest that a posteriori private experience is not the determining factor of personhood, that what is common to our humanity is not the uniqueness of our experiences but the a priori nature that processes them.
 To value only our uniqueness is to tempt us to comparisons of value that depersonalize some while entitling others depending on their proximity to us or to our own private valuations.
 To ignore the responsibility that our preferential freedom imposes upon our common nature is to sanction license and induce the anomie of purposelessness, an ontology in which our freedom serves no formal end beyond private interest and no final end from our formal nature.
 This nihilism is a hallmark of postmodernism and can only exist where a living awareness of preferential freedom and its concomitant responsibility are denied.
-To see persons as entirely autonomous agents without nature and inherency is to isolate us in the spheres of our self-interest and render other persons are obstacles to our concerns rather than fellow communitarians in search of common gratifications (see “Toward a Public Morality”).
+To see persons as entirely autonomous agents without nature and inherency is to isolate us in the spheres of our self-interest and render other persons as obstacles to our concerns rather than fellow communitarians in search of common gratifications (see “Toward a Public Morality”).
 And while it possibly distorts our sense of self, it necessarily deforms societies into competing interest groups jostling for power in the public square (see “Two Senses of the Common Good”).

 “Justice,” defined as “what is due” cannot be reduced to “fairness” when even the fulcrum of comparison is bent by self-interest.
 And without justice, relations with strangers and government cannot harmonize competing desires among individuals, tribes, and strangers who recognize no commonality in the diversity of their experiences (see “The Moral Bullseye”).
 Justice can never satisfy such varying desires, so governments and communities have simply tried to meter power relationships among interest groups as neutral arbiter.
 But fairness is nothing like justice, for though persons are hardly entitled to everything they desire, they are fully entitled to what they are due as human beings, the pursuit of which is the moral responsibility their humanity imposes upon their preferential freedom (see “Justice Is Almost Everything”).
 The satisfaction of common human needs is what all persons are due.
 That is the justice that they are entitled to (see “Needs and Rights”).
 And though individuals only learn this truth from their a posteriori experiences, a recognition of human functionality can move societies so as to make this learning accessible to the individuals who inherit it.